JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 ---
 layout: post
 title: "Deploying a worker service to Kubernetes"
-date: 2019-11-08
+date: 2019-11-19
 tags: c# azure .net-core worker-service kubernetes
+twitter-title: "Deploying a #netcore worker service to #Kubernetes"
 ---

 <p class="intro"><span class="dropcap">O</span>nce you have the worker service configured with health checks it's time to get it deployed.
 In this article I'll show you how to deploy the service to AKS (Kubernetes) using ACR and Helm.</p>

+This article is based on a [previous article]({{ site.baseurl }}{% post_url 2019-11-07-worker-service-in-kubernetes-with-health-checks %}) where we created a Worker Service in .NET Core 3 with health checks endpoints enabled.

 In a real world scenario you would set up complete CI/CD pipelines doing some of these steps for you.
 However, in this article I'll do all the steps manually to show a bit more in detail how it's being done.

 ### Create docker image

 If you created your project with docker support, then you should have a docker file in your project root.
 If not, then you can create a new one by right-clicking the project and selecting `Add` -> `Docker Support`.
 You'll be asked what `Target OS` to create the dockerfile for, either Linux or Windows.
-This is not the OS on your machine but rather what OS the container will be running on and you can use both Linxu and Windows on a Windows computer.
+This is not the OS on your machine but rather what OS the container will be running on and you can use both Linux and Windows on a Windows computer.

 The dockerfile might differ depending on what version of Visual Studio you're using.
 But it should look something like this.